josephchenhk/qtrader_strategies/strategies/pairs_strategy/README.md

-2. Once a candidate pair is determined by the two-step method, it is valid throughout the next testing period, and the hedge ratio will also remain unchanged.
+2. Once a candidate pair is determined by the two-step method, it is valid throughout the next testing period, and the hedge ratio will also remain constant.

 3. The distribution of the spread follows a normal distribution, and the distances can be measured by